amyreese/apollo/README.md

 show inline image previews and URL summaries rather than forcing the user to click them, and group contiguous messages from a single user into a tidy block.
 UI affordances should be subtle, but useful; stop bombarding the user's eyes brain with repetitive or redundant information.
-Hotkeys and configuration files should trump buttons and dialogs.
+Hotkeys and human-readable configuration files should trump buttons and dialogs.

+Inspiration is being taken from Irssi, HipChat, Limechat, and Textual.

 apollo will be considered a success when the user can hide everything but the conversations themselves without losing any information.